kingebere/Bitmama-test/README.md

 ## Environment Variables Setup:

-To run this project, you will need to create .env file in `my-react-app directory` and `server directory` and add the following environment variables to your .env file
+To run this project, you will need to create .env file in `root directory` and `server directory` and add the following environment variables to your .env file

 .env in server directory